abdo-ahmed-it/flyer/README.md

 - Sets up the basic infrastructure for your Flutter project.
 - Installs essential packages (e.g., `app_features`, `flutter_bloc`, etc.).
 - Adds the specified languages (`en` and `ar`) to the project.
+- Displays Messages and Dialogs and BottomSheet without context.
+- hande app responsive by use responsive_framework package.
+- initialize Call Api by use api_request package.
+- Manage Routes by use go_router package.

 ---